Efficiency of Self-Adjusting Heaps

 We analyze three self-adjusting heaps: multipass pairing heaps, slim heaps, and smooth heaps.

 Multipass pairing heaps are a variant of pairing heaps proposed and analyzed in the original pairing heaps paper~\cite{FSST86}.
-The amortized bounds obtained there are $\OO(1)$ for make-heap and find-min, $\OO(\log n \cdot \log\log n/\log\log\log n)$ for delete-min, and $\OO(\log n/\log\log\log n)$ for insert, meld, and decrease-key.\footnote{The paper~\cite{FSST86} only claims $\OO(\log n \log\log n/\log\log\log n)$ for each operation, but the potential function used there yields the better bounds we have stated.} These bounds are not tight: 32 years later, Dorfman, Kaplan, Kozma, Pettie, and Zwick~\cite{DKKPZ} proved that delete-min takes $\OO(\log n \cdot \log^*n \cdot 2^{\log^*N})$ amortized time, where $N$ is the total number of insertions.
-They did not explicitly address the other heap operations, since delete-min was their focus, but their potential function yields bounds of $\OO(\log n/(\log\log n)^2 \cdot 2^{\log^*N})$ for insert, meld, and decrease-key, and $\OO(1)$ for find-min and make-heap.
+The amortized bounds obtained there are $\OO(1)$ for make-heap and find-min, $\OO(\lg n \cdot \lg\lg n/\lg\lg\lg n)$ for delete-min, and $\OO(\lg n/\lg\lg\lg n)$ for insert, meld, and decrease-key.\footnote{The paper~\cite{FSST86} only claims $\OO(\lg n \lg\lg n/\lg\lg\lg n)$ for each operation, but the potential function used there yields the better bounds we have stated.} These bounds are not tight: 32 years later, Dorfman, Kaplan, Kozma, Pettie, and Zwick~\cite{DKKPZ} proved that delete-min takes $\OO(\lg n \cdot \log^*n \cdot 2^{\log^*N})$ amortized time, where $N$ is the maximum number of items ever in a heap, and $\log^*$ is the iterated $\log$ function.
+They did not explicitly address the other heap operations, since delete-min was their focus, but their potential function yields bounds of $\OO(\lg n/(\lg\lg n)^2 \cdot 2^{\log^*N})$ for insert, meld, and decrease-key, and $\OO(1)$ for find-min and make-heap.